y11en/pattern/README.md

 ![](generic.png)

 There is an expectation for pattern matching to work uniformly on any type.
-Although there is mechanism to deal with any type, it's not as automatic as you may hope.
+Although there is extensible mechanism to deal with any type, it's not as automatic or as uniform as you may hope.
 This sample from the proposal suggests that `f` works uniformly for any type, including `variant` and `any`. `i as int` does work for `variant` and `any`, provided their contents are `int`.
 It will match any other numeric type.
 If you call `f(10u)`, `i as int` will convert the `unsigned` initializer to `int`, then bind `i` with the converted integer.
 The same will not happen with `std::variant<unsigned>` or `std::any` holding an `unsigned` value.

-`    is std::integral =>`
+* `    is std::integral =>`

-The next _inspect-clause_ is worse. `variant` and `any` will fail this test, no matter what their active member is.
+The next _inspect-clause_ is worse. `variant` and `any` will fail this test, no matter what the active member is.
 There is no language in the proposal for switching over the active member and applying a constraint.
 The overloadable `operator is` only exists when the right hand side `C` is an expression or a type, not when it's a concept/constraint.

 I think pattern matching needs an additional operator: `^` when used in an _is-expression_ or _as-expression_ right-hand operand, accesses the _active member_ of the left-hand operand.